How To Use Email Outreach Campaign To Drive New Leads In B2B Sales

 Timing is everything.
 Even though you can’t say any one time is perfect, by and large, factors such as geolocation and the type of device used could affect email open rates and deliverability.
 Since my leads come from different parts of the world, I try to send outreach emails when they are most likely to be opened and read.
 For instance, in the United States, 21 percent of all email opens happen between 9 am and 12 pm, local time.
 The figure peaks considerably between 10 am, and 11 am, with the bulk of email opens happening on mobile devices.

 While the data above doesn’t state a specific U.S. time zone, you can segment your audience according to their location.
 For example, you can place leads from the East Coast in one segment, potential clients from the Midwest in another, and so on.
-This will allow you to set up your cold email software to send outreach emails to clients at specific hours of the day.
+Cold email software like SmartReach.io auto-detects the prospect’s time zone and sends the email accordingly without any manual interference.

 4. Always Follow Up